Yash2108/topic-classification/README.md

 1. Download the contents from the above GDrive link
 2. Put the csv files in the `data` folder
 3. Put everything else in the `weights` folder
-4. For inference, execute either:
-   1. `inference1.py` to use the saved weights from the first approach

-        OR

-   2. `inference2.py` to use the saved weights from the second approach
+4. For inference, execute `inference2.py` to use the saved weights from the second approach.
+The program will ask for an input sentence and will output the predicted class.
+5.
 # :warning: Requirements

 - pandas==2.2.1